21 Freakishly Effective Ways to Motivate Employees [Updated for 2019]

 - At the end of each month, encourage your team to think of all of their collective wins.
 Invite them to share at a breakfast social.

-While there’s no one-size-fits-all way to keep your team motivated, take some of the ideas mentioned here and see how they can benefit your organization.
+While there’s no one-size-fits-all way on how to motivate your employees, take some of the ideas mentioned here and see how they can benefit your organization.

 How do you keep your team motivated?
 What have you seen work?
 What’s failed?